 By way of example, clayey or heavy soils have high water holding capacity and do not easily dry up than sandy or loose soils.
 However, the former, being compact, tend to have poor drainage and aeration.
 Soil pH, with values ranging from 0 to 14, dictates the availability of certain essential elements to crop plants.
 Most crops are productive at pH levels near pH 7 which is the pH of pure water (H2O).
 The organic matter content of the soil is also important in assessing the capacity of the soil to make certain elements available to plants.
-Soils with plenty of humus, the end product of organic matter decomposition, tend to have high cation exchange capacity.
+Soils with plenty of humus, the end product of organic matter decomposition, tend to have a high cation exchange capacity.

 Yes, plants are not soil eaters.
-There's no question about it, there's no more doubt about it.
+There’s no question about it, there’s no more doubt about it.
 Indeed, it has already been established since a long time ago that this abiotic factor is not essential to plant growth and development and to crop productivity.
-Rather, it is the nutrient elements that are present in the soil as well as water and non-mineral elements from air that plants absorb.
+Rather, it is the nutrient elements that are present in the soil as well as water and non-mineral elements from the air that plants absorb.
 These make plants grow, enable them to complete their life cycles, and allow them to produce the yields that humans harvest.

 - ABELLANOSA AL, PAVA HM.
 1987.
 Introduction to Crop Science.
 CMU, Musuan, Bukidnon: Publications Office. p.
 23-64.